alex-t-reed/Alex-s-Learning-Repository/readme.md

 ## Language Folders

 Where you can find all the files organized by which programming language it is.
+Subfolders are the folders within each language and I'll try to organize this in a way which makes the most sense.

 1. [Python](https://github.com/alex-t-reed/Alex-s-Learning-Repository/tree/main/Python)
    1. [Data Structures](https://github.com/alex-t-reed/Alex-s-Learning-Repository/tree/main/Python/Data%20Structures)